lupyuen/lupyuen.github.io/src/ox2.md

 - [__"Ox64 BL808 RISC-V SBC: Booting Linux and (maybe) Apache NuttX RTOS"__](https://lupyuen.github.io/articles/ox64)

-And we wondered whether a 64-bit RTOS (Real-Time Operating System) like [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/) might run more efficiently on Ox64.
+And we wondered whether a tiny 64-bit RTOS (Real-Time Operating System) like [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/) might run more efficiently on Ox64.

 Let's make it happen!
 In this article we...